isht7/pytorch-deeplab-resnet/README.md

 * Training regime is the same as that of the caffe implementation - SGD with momentum is used, along with the `poly` lr decay policy.
 A weight decay has been used.
 The last layer has `10` times the learning rate of other layers.
 * The iter\_size parameter of caffe has been implemented, effectively increasing the batch\_size to batch\_size times iter\_size
 * Random flipping and random scaling of input has been used as data augmentation.
 * The boundary label (255 in ground truth labels) has not been ignored in the loss function in the current version, instead it has been merged with the background.
 The ignore\_label caffe parameter would be implemented in the future versions.
 Post processing using CRF has not been implemented.
+* Batchnorm parameters are kept fixed during training.
+Also, caffe setting `use_global_stats = True` is reproduced during training.
+Running mean and variance is not calculated during.
 ### Evaluation
 Evaluation of the saved models can be done by running
 ```